orbeon/orbeon-forms-doc/form-runner/link-embed/liferay-proxy-portlet.md

         - Example: `controls`
     - __Readonly access__
         - Whether the user is able to edit forms
-        - _NOTE: To ensure read-only access, it is also important to configure a `oxf.fr.detail.buttons.view.*.*` property without the `workflow-edit` button._
+        - To ensure read-only access, it is also important to configure a `oxf.fr.detail.buttons.view.*.*` property without the `workflow-edit` button.
     - __Send Liferay language__ [SINCE Orbeon Forms 4.4]
         - Whether Form Runner should use the Liferay user's language
         - This also hides the Form Runner language selector